6 Breathing Exercises And Yoga Poses To Raise Hemoglobin

 - You may place your right hand on the stomach to feel the abdominal muscles contract.

-- Take 20 such breaths to complete one round of kapalbhati pranayama.
+- Take 20 such breaths to complete 1 round of kapalbhati pranayama.

 - Avoid practicing this breathing technique if you have an artificial pacemaker or stents or a backache due to slip disc.
 Those who have had an abdominal surgery or are suffering from epilepsy or hernia should avoid this pranayama.